-B.A.
-Northern Illinois University and Grace College, M.Div.
-Grace Theological Seminary, Th.M.
-Grace Theological Seminary, Th.D.
-Grace Theological Seminary
+BA, Northern Illinois University and Grace College, MDiv, Grace Theological Seminary,

+ThM, Grace Theological Seminary, ThD, Grace Theological Seminary

 Dr. Zemek is the Academic Dean of The Expositors Seminary.
+He has served in church leadership positions since 1967.
 In 1975, he began his teaching career in the Greek department at Grace College.
 During that period he also served as a part-time instructor in the Homiletics department of the seminary.
 From 1977 to 1988, Dr. Zemek was a full-time professor of biblical languages, theology, and apologetics, serving also as Grace Seminary's Director of Doctoral Studies from 1985-1988.
 Beginning in 1988, he taught the biblical languages, apologetic methodology, and theology, for six years at The Master's Seminary in Sun Valley, California.
 In 1994, Dr. Zemek became the founding Pastor-Teacher and professor, respectively, of Grace Bible Church and The Ministry Training Center in Brandon, Florida.
 From 2000 until 2009 he served as Dean of the Ministry Training Center and Pastor to Seniors and Shut-ins at The Bible Church of Little Rock.
 In 2007 he also took on an interim role as the Academic Dean of The Expositors Seminary.
-Then in 2009 he accepted this deanship as a full time position, moving to Jupiter, FL with Judy, his wife of 50 years.
+Then in 2009 he accepted this deanship as a full time position, moving to Jupiter, FL with Judy, his wife of 53 years.